leb-fmvz-usp/manipulacao-e-visualizacao-de-dados-no-r/10-protocolo-de-exploracao-de-dados.md

 718 131 108  46  52
 ```

-A proporção de zeros é a divisão do total de zeros pelo número observações no banco.
+a proporção de zeros é a divisão do total de zeros pelo número observações no banco.

 ```r